the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 * Read more about [the querySelector() method](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
 * Read more about [the innerHTML property](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML).
 * Question: When to use the `innerHTML` and `innerText` properties to change an HTML element's content?
   * Answer: While `innerHTML` allows a developer to mix text with HTML with formatting, `innerText` is used for only text without formatting.
-Another popular alternative to `innerText` is `textContent` which have only subtle differences.
+Another popular alternative to `innerText` is `textContent` which has only subtle differences to its sibling.

 ## Import/Export Statements

-When we worked with JavaScript, we used so far only one file to perform all of our work.
+When we implemented JavaScript, we used so far only one file to perform all of our work.
 However, this does not scale well for larger applications where you want to organise JavaScript code in multiple folders and files.
 In our new project, you may already have seen the following line which imports a CSS file in our JavaScript file:

 {title="main.js",lang="javascript"}
 ~~~~~~~
+# leanpub-start-insert
 import './style.css'
+# leanpub-end-insert

 document.querySelector('#app').innerHTML = `
   <h1>Hello JavaScript!</h1>